 In certain cases, using your own email domain can also help your campaigns arrive in your customers inboxes as opposed to their spam or junk folders.

-Do I need to set up a custom email domain?
+Do I need to set up an authenticated sending domain?

 Okay, sounds great!
 What do I do first?

-To get started, we'll add your email domain to your Jilt account and generate the two DNS records we'll need to authenticate your domain and give Jilt permission to send emails on your behalf.
+Next, we'll generate the DKIM records we'll need to authenticate your domain and give Jilt permission to send emails on your behalf.

-Under the expanded Settings option, click Email Domains.
+Under the expanded Settings option, click From Addresses.

 Get your DNS record information